aarnphm/aarnphm.github.io/content/thoughts/LLMs.md

 Exhibits [[thoughts/emergent behaviour]] of [[thoughts/intelligence]], but probably not [[thoughts/AGI]] due to [[thoughts/observer-expectancy effect]]

+[[thoughts/LLMs|LLMs]] in one way or another is a form of [[thoughts/Behavirourism]], through [[thoughts/Machine learning|reinforcement learning]].
+It is being "told" what is good or bad, and thus act accordingly towards the users.
+However, this induces [[thoughts/confirmation bias]] where one aligns and contains his/her prejudices towards the problem

 ### Scalability

 Incredibly hard to scale, mainly due to their [[thoughts/large models|large]] memory footprint and tokens memory allocation.

 ### Optimization

-- [[thoughts/Quantization|Quantization]]: reduce computational and memory costs of running inference with representing the weight and activations with low-precision data type
+- [[thoughts/quantization|Quantization]]: reduce computational and memory costs of running inference with representing the weight and activations with low-precision data type
 - Continuous batching: Implementing [[thoughts/Attention#Paged Attention]] with custom scheduler to manage swapping kv-cache for better resource utilisation, implemented at [vLLM](https://github.com/vllm-project/vllm)

+### on how we are being [[thoughts/education#teaching|taught]].

+How would we assess thinking?

+Similar to calculator, it _simplifies_ and increase accessibility to the masses, but in doing so _lost_ the value in _doing math_.

+The process of rephrasing and arranging sentences poses a challenges for the writer, and in doing so, teach you how to think coherently.
+Writing essays is an exercise for students to articulate their thoughts, rather than testing the understanding of the materials.

 ### AI generated content